 Browse to the folder containing your queue data import file and select the file to import.

 The import file must follow the requirements.
-See About queue data file format for more information.
+See Queue data file format for more information.

 - Click Open.